-Seattle ADA Lawyers and Disability Discrimination Attorneys
+Seattle Workplace ADA Lawyer and Employment Disability Discrimination Attorney

 If you have a disability and are able to perform the basic tasks of a job, your employer must make reasonable accommodations for your disability to assist you in performing your job.
 Even temporary physical or mental disability is protected by State disability discrimination law.